AdityaBansal-07/Fuzzie/README.md

 ## What's Working

-- **Conversational interface** via Telegram (demo) — send a message, get fuzzing
+- **Conversational interface** via Telegram (demo) — send a message, get fuzzing or use it like a chatbot to digest protocol documentation
-- **LLM-driven config generation** — describe your target, the agent generates fuzzer parameters
+- **LLM-driven config generation** — describe your target device, the agent generates fuzzer parameters or send them in natural language
 - **Live status updates** — progress streams back to your chat as it runs
-- **Crash detection + PDF reports** — when something breaks, you get a structured report with CVE correlation
+- **Crash detection + PDF reports** — when something breaks, you get a structured report in your company's format with CVE correlation through RAG

 ---